The Teutonia Männerchor

-IN 1851, a group was founded known as the “Liedertafel” by a group of German-American men and Rev. Weitershausen and met at the Weitershausen Church on Canal Street.
+IN 1851, a group was founded known as the “Liedertafel” by a group of German-American men and Reverend Karl R. Weitershausen and met at the Weitershausen Church on Canal Street.

 Around 1882, the Mannerchor met in Dahlingers Hall at 121 Madison Avenue and the growing membership decided that they needed a larger place to meet and sing.